icopy-site/awesome/docs/awesome/awesome-neovim.md

 - [cstsunfu/.sea.nvim](https://github.com/cstsunfu/.sea.nvim) - A modular NeoVim configuration with beautiful UI and some useful features(Pomodoro Clock, Window Number).
 - [shaeinst/roshnivim](https://github.com/shaeinst/roshnivim) - Roshnivim, can be called neovim's distro, is a predefined configs so that you don't need 1000hr to setup neovim as an IDE.
 - [kabinspace/AstroVim](https://github.com/kabinspace/AstroVim) - AstroVim is an aesthetic and feature-rich Neovim config that is extensible and easy to use with a great set of plugins.
+- [shaunsingh/nyoom.nvim](https://github.com/shaunsingh/nyoom.nvim) - Blazing fast, configurable, minimal and lispy neovim config written in Fennel.
+Base config for users to extend and add upon, leading to a more unique editing experience.

 ### Keybinding